cavitycreep/djangor/README.md

 You will need to create your React components in the ./static/dev/js/**/, where the asteriks are the name of your component.

-In your component's file, you'll create two files:
+In the newly created component folder, you'll create two files:

 1. client.js
 2. _component.js